gigabytealchemy/test_rig/ANALYZER_API.md

 **Q: How do I add a new category?**
 A: Add a new case to `AlgorithmCategory` enum in `CoreTypes.swift`.
 The UI will automatically create a new section.

+**Q: How do domains work?**
+A: The DomainAnalyzer detects domains (Work, Family, Relationships, Health, Money, School) and passes them to other analyzers via the `domains` field in AnalyzerInput.
+Domain-aware analyzers can adjust their responses based on the detected domain.

 **Q: Can analyzers call other analyzers?**
 A: Not directly.
 Each analyzer should be independent.
 Share common logic via utility functions.